All Episodes

 That's a danger I hope everybody takes seriously.

-Um but I also get the impression that Americans that they have they are going to make their own risk assessment after a year.
+But I also get the impression that Americans, they are going to make their own risk assessment.

 Of course, because we're Americans.